The Funtastic World of Hanna-Barbera (ride): Ride

 When the riders enter the main theater, the riders are seated in a rocket ship with Yogi as the captain.
-The power source is a large rubber band that fires the rocket via a giant slingshot.
-The force is so strong everyone ends up going back in time to Bedrock.
+The power source is a large rubber band that fires the rocket, which is a giant slingshot.
+The force is so strong riders ends up going back in time to Bedrock.
 The riders fly off a cliff and through Mr. Slate's construction site before flying into the main city.
-Yogi and the riders chase after Dastardly through the streets, dodging cars, residents of Bedrock (including Wilma Flintstone and Betty Rubble), and Yogi ends up chasing Fred Flintstone and Barney Rubble (who are driving Fred's car) down a street by accident.
+Yogi and the riders chase after Dastardly through the streets, dodging cars, residents of Bedrock (including Wilma Flintstone and Betty Rubble with their kids, Pebbles and Bamm-Bamm.), and Yogi ends up chasing Fred Flintstone and Barney Rubble (who are driving Fred's car) down a street by accident.
 The riders fly up after Dastardly into the skies, and through a vortex.
-The riders end up chasing Dastardly through a cemetery in the middle of the night, and the riders are on a near-collision near the Mystery Machine that Scooby-Doo and Shaggy are driving, leading them into a castle where they encounter ghosts.
+The riders end up chasing Dastardly through a cemetery in the middle of the night, and the riders are on a near-collision near the Mystery Machine that Scooby-Doo and Shaggy are driving (with the absence of Fred, Daphne and Velma), leading them into a castle where they encounter ghosts.
 The riders fly around the haunted house looking for Dastardly down hallways and corridors, dodging Scooby and Shaggy who are left hanging on a chandelier when the riders chase after Dastardly into another vortex.

-This time the riders end up in the future into Orbit City, dodging flying cars and buildings.
-It's not long before Elroy's family (except Judy and Astro who are absent from the ride) appear and see Elroy captured, (after which he jumped from Dastardly's ship in a bold move aiming to get caught by one of his parents standing nearby, just to be pulled back in Dastardly's ship by the suction of a toilet plunger) and chase after Dastardly with the riders, going into a futuristic amusement park.
+This time the riders end up going forward into the future in Orbit City, dodging flying cars and buildings.
+It's not long before Elroy's family (except Judy and Astro who are absent from the ride) appear and see Elroy captured, (after which he jumped from Dastardly's ship in a bold move aiming to get caught by one of his parents standing nearby, just to be pulled back into Dastardly's ship by the suction of a toilet plunger) and chase after Dastardly with the riders, going into a futuristic amusement park called "Coney Skyland".